-Gender balance has been explicitly considered in the process but there are still deficiencies in the implementation.
+Gender balance is explicitly considered and effectively implemented in the process.

 3.8 - Do any sites on your Tentative List already benefit from other international designations either under other UNESCO Conventions/Programmes or under the Ramsar Convention on Wetlands?

 If you selected 'Yes', please list the site(s), identify the other designation(s)/programme(s) from which it/they benefit(s), and state the additional benefits you expect to gain from inscription on the World Heritage List.